ovis-hpc/ldms/ldms/src/ldmsd/ldmsd_failover.rst

 service must be stopped before configuring it.
 The following list describes the command parameters.

+   host=HOST
-   -  The hostname of the failover partner.
+      The hostname of the failover partner.
 This is optional in re-configuration.

+   port=PORT
-   -  The LDMS port of the failover partner.
+      The LDMS port of the failover partner.
 This is optional in re-configuration.

+   xprt=XPRT
-   -  The LDMS transport type (sock, rdma, or ugni) of the failover partner.
+      The LDMS transport type (sock, rdma, or ugni) of the failover partner.
 This is optional in re-configuration.

+   peer_name=NAME
-   -  (Optional) The ldmsd name of the failover parter (please see option **-n** in :ref:`ldmsd(8) <ldmsd>`).
+      (Optional) The ldmsd name of the failover parter (please see option **-n** in :ref:`ldmsd(8) <ldmsd>`).
 If this is specified, the ldmsd will only accept a pairing with other ldmsd with matching name.
       Otherwise, the ldmsd will pair with any ldmsd requesting a failover pairing.

+   interval=uSEC
-   -  (Optional) The interval (in micro-seconds) for ping and transport re-connecting.
+      (Optional) The interval (in micro-seconds) for ping and transport re-connecting.
 The default is 1000000 (1 sec).

+   timeout_factor=FLOAT
-   -  (Optional) The echo timeout factor.
+      (Optional) The echo timeout factor.
 The echo timeout is calculated by **timeout_factor \* interval**.
 The default is 2.

+   auto_switch=0|1
-   -  (Optional) If this is on (1), ldmsd will start **peercfg** or stop **peercfg** automatically.
+      (Optional) If this is on (1), ldmsd will start **peercfg** or stop **peercfg** automatically.
 Otherwise, the user need to issue **failover_peercfg_start** or **failover_peercfg_stop** manually.
       By default, this value is 1.